Miami Shoplifting Lawyer

 If you are charged with shoplifting under the Florida theft statute, the degree of the crime and punishment you face will be based on the property’s value:

-In addition to a possible jail sentence and a criminal record, a person convicted of shoplifting in Miami can receive a driver’s license suspension for up to six months on a first conviction and up to one year on a second shoplifting conviction.
+In addition to a possible jail sentence and a criminal record, a person convicted of shoplifting in Miami may face a driver’s license suspension of up to 6 months on a first conviction and up to 1 year on a second conviction.
 The court can also impose fines for a shoplifting conviction.

 Penalties for Retail Theft in Miami